everycure-org/matrix/docs/src/data_science/index.md

 title: Understanding the Data Science Pipeline That Powers Every Cure's Drug Pipeline
 ---

 At Every Cure, we are on a mission to unlock the hidden potential of existing drugs to save lives.
-We believe that looking at all the existing drugs available in pharmacies today, we can find numerous new uses for these drugs to help people live better lives.
+We believe that by looking at all the existing drugs available in pharmacies today, we can find numerous new uses for these drugs to help people live better lives.

 The answers are hidden in the data somewhere.
 We *just* have to find them.
 For that, we follow a comprehensive and data-driven approach that involves ingesting and integrating numerous data sources, then leveraging machine learning models to predict new high-potential drug-disease combinations.